Serengeti National Park the Best National Park 2020

 The park also has the oldest ecosystem and it stretches up to the Masai Mara national reserve in the south western part of Kenya where the great wildebeest migration also takes place.

 Wildlife species which can be spotted in Serengeti national park include elephants, lions, leopards, buffalos, rhinos, hippos, zebras, gazelles, kudu, waterbucks, giraffes, cheetahs, impalas, antelopes and many others.

 Serengeti national park has different parts such as central Serengeti or Seronera area, western Serengeti, southern Serengeti and northern Serengeti.
-The different parts of Serengeti national park can be visited by tourists during their safaris in Tanzania.
+The different parts of the park can be visited by tourists during their safaris in Tanzania.

 The national park covers about 14750 square kilometers and is made up of savannah plains, woodland, rock outcrops, rivers, swamps, acacia trees and beautiful and diverse scenery which is home to the various wildlife species of Serengeti national park.

 Activities which are carried out during a safari in Serengeti include the following;

 Game drives in Serengeti are carried out at different times of day such as in the morning, afternoon and sometimes in the night as tourists explore the open savannah plains of the national park in search of wildlife species such as elephants, lions, buffalos, rhinos, hippos, giraffes, cheetahs, zebras, antelopes among others.

 This activity is popular during safaris around the different parts of the park.
 To engage in these activities inside the national park, some charges are incurred such as park entrance fees which are paid to allow visitors to enter into the national park.
 This fee varies for adults and children as well as for foreign residents and nonresidents visiting the Serengeti.